Tyson Chandler: Coaching career

-In the summer of 2021, Chandler became a player development coach for the Dallas Mavericks; joining head coach and former teammate Jason Kidd.
+In the summer of 2021, Chandler became a player development coach for the Dallas Mavericks, joining head coach and former teammate Jason Kidd.
 The strategic hire, along with former Maverick champion, JJ Barea, was a part of the "Mavs Legends" coaching program created by owner Mark Cuban.
 Chandler, works specifically with the team's centers, including Dereck Lively II.
 His role is specifically geared towards helping players improve their skills and understanding of the game.

 Personal life

-Until the age of 10, Chandler grew up with his grandfather on a farm in central California.

-His sister, Erica, played basketball at Pepperdine University.
+Chandler's sister, Erica, played basketball at Pepperdine University.
 He has three brothers: Terrell, Tervon, and Ryan.
 His paternal grandmother is of German descent.
 Chandler is the son of Frank Chandler and the late Vernie Re Threadgill.

 Chandler and his wife Kimberly were married in 2005 and separated in August 2021.
-In September 2021, he filed for divorce in Texas, citing irreconcilable differences.
-Followed by a filing by his wife in CA. They have three children.
+In September 2021, she filed for divorce, citing irreconcilable differences.
+They have three children.

+In 2013, he became an evangelical Christian and a member of Hillsong Church New York.

 Off the court

-Beyond basketball, Chandler has shown interest in business, fashion, and philanthropy.

-In 2005 Chandler and his wife organized a charity to help New Orleans families who suffered from Hurricane Katrina.
+In 2005, Tyson and Kimberly Chandler organized a charity to help New Orleans families who suffered from Hurricane Katrina.
 The charity helped purchase "small things" (as Chandler said) for the families' homes: TVs, stoves, microwaves, refrigerators, pots, pans etc. The wives of Chandler's teammates helped in the efforts.

 In 2016, Chandler joined UNICEF Kid Power as a UNICEF Kid Power Champion for a mission in Uganda, in an effort to fight global malnutrition and as well as raise awareness among kids, via the world's first "wearable for good".

-He is involved in several notable real estate investments, and in 2012 had a successful collaboration with Esquivel shoes, creating a shoe he described as “hybrid boot and dress shoe.”
+Chandler is involved in several notable real estate investments.
+In 2012, Chandler had a successful collaboration with Esquivel shoes, creating a shoe he described as “hybrid boot and dress shoe.”
 He also worked on a collection with Joseph Abboud.

-In 2011, he was the subject of a limited edition 100-copy zine titled "Tyson Chandler".
+In 2011, Chandler was the subject of a limited edition 100-copy zine titled "Tyson Chandler".
 The zine was created in fall 2011 by Camilla Venturini and the photographer Ari Marcopoulos, and was the subject of a lengthy article in the Wall Street Journal.